 Top-down vs Bottom-up approach in Dynamic Programming

-There are two ways to solve and implement dynamic programming problems: 1) The top-down approach and 2) The bottom-up approach.
-Both approaches perform similarly in one way: They use extra memory to store the solution to sub-problems, avoid recomputation and improve performance by a huge margin.
-On another side, both of them are different in so many ways, and understanding this difference would help us to make critical decisions during problem-solving.
+There are two ways to solve and implement dynamic programming problems: 1) Top-down approach and 2) Bottom-up approach.
+Both approaches are similar in one way: They use extra memory to store the solution to sub-problems to avoid recomputation and improve performance by a huge margin.
+On another side, both of them are different in so many ways, and understanding this difference would help us to learn dynamic programming from another perspective.

 How top-down approach works?

-In the top-down approach, we implement the solution naturally using recursion but modify it to save the solution of each subproblem in an array or hash table.
-This approach will first check whether it has previously solved the subproblem.
-If yes, it returns the stored value and saves further calculations.
-Otherwise, top-down approach will calculate sub-problem solutions in the usual manner.
+In the top-down approach, we implement the solution naturally using recursion but modify it to save the solution of each subproblem in extra memory.
+This will first check whether it has previously solved the subproblem.
+If yes, it returns the stored value and reduce large number of repeated calculations.
+Otherwise, top-down approach will calculate the sub-problem solution recursively.
 We say it is the memoized version of a recursive solution, i.e., it remembers what results have been computed previously.

 Visualization: Finding the 5th Fibonacci using top-down approach